 - NAHRO Certified Maintenance Manager: Maintenance managers who’re interested in managing affordable or assisted housing complexes will find this program helpful.
 It’s an exam-based certification.

 What Are the Most Important Skills for a Maintenance Manager?

 Maintenance managers require many skills to be able to discharge their duties effectively.
 The most important skills for a maintenance manager are people management skills, organizational skills, and the ability to see the bigger picture.

 What Are the Biggest Challenges That Maintenance Managers Face?

 Maintenance managers face many challenges in the course of their work.
 Some of the most common challenges include working with old and outdated systems, lack of historical maintenance data, low replacement parts inventory, lack of accountability and transparency from the maintenance team, and organizational unwillingness to adopt proactive maintenance strategies.

 How Much Money Does a Maintenance Manager Make?

-According to Payscale, the workers earn an average of $20.72 per hour.
+According to Payscale, in 2020 maintenance managers earned an average of $20.72 per hour.
 This varies depending on location, years of experience, type of organization, and other factors.
 Some locations and employers pay higher than the national average.